Nanoman91/django-video-gallery/README.rst

   It's a read-write cache.
 You can set up expiry policies and clear it without affecting the gallery, aside from the cost of rescaling images again.

-django-gallery accesses them through Django's `file storage API`_, meaning that you can use any storage for which a Django storage backend exists.
+django-video-gallery accesses them through Django's `file storage API`_, meaning that you can use any storage for which a Django storage backend exists.
 You should use a third-party storage backend if you're storing files in a cloud service and Djang's built-in ``FileSystemStorage`` if you're storing them locally on